de-dh/WebRemote-MPY/README.md

 4. When WiFi connection was successfull the IP address of the web interface is printed in the console of Thonny.<img src="doc/shell_with_network_info.png" width="400" height="auto" />
    - **STA mode**: The web interface can be accessed via browser by every device connected to the same WiFi network as WebRemote using it's IP address as URL.
    - **AP mode**: The web interface can only be accessed by a device directly connected to the access point created by WebRemote.
 When a device has connected to the AP, the web interface can be accessed via browser using it's IP address as URL.
+   - The IP address seems to be the same after rebooting the programm.
+The setup can be used independently of a computer requiring only a power supply after the IP address was retrieved from the console on first run.

 ## Usage

-The recorded data is stored in a file in JSON format.
-The name of the The data file must not be empty.
+- **Data storage**: The recorded data is stored in a file in JSON format (the name of the file can be set in configuration section).
+Two datasets are initially provided in the data file.
+Those datasets represent the All-On and All-Off signals of my RC power plugs made by *benon*.
+**The data file must not be empty otherwise an error will occur.**
+The initiall datasets can be deleted when new datasets are recorded.

+- **Capturing signals**: Enter a name in the web interface and press Capture.
+Immediately aim your transmitter at the setup from close distance and press the key you desire.
+A promt will be displayed in the web interface indicating successfull capture or failure.

+- **Transmitting signals**: Press the Play button of the desired signal.
+A promt will be displayed in the web interface indicating successfull transmission or failure.

+- **Deleting signals**: Press the Delete button of the desired signal and confirm deletion in the promt.

 ## Mobile setup
 <img align="right" src="doc/mobile_setup.jpg" width="250" height="auto" />

-I use this setup at home since it does not require a computer for operation after initial configuration.
+This setup allows switching between STA mode (which I use at home) and AP mode (for mobile use) using a toggle switch.
 When connected to USB power, all neccessary information are displayed on a display.

 I soldered the components listed in section *Setup* onto a circuit board and added some additional components.
-Most important, I added an **OLED display** which displays information on the network configuration.
+Most important, I added an **OLED display** which displays information regarding the network configuration.
 A **toggle switch** is used to select WiFi mode.
 It allows selection of either AP or STA mode.
 A **green LED** and a **red LED** were added to indicate active transmissions and transmission errors, respectively.
 A simple push-button acts as a **reset switch**.